 Some elements of this offense, such as whether a driver proceeds with caution or has the ability to change lanes, will depend on the circumstances.
 Your lawyer can defend your perspective of the incident.

+And there is no guarantee that you will get the minimum fine.
 If you receive a Scott’s Law ticket, you can be fined up to $10,000.
 If you are under the influence of alcohol or drugs, you face additional driving suspensions depending on the damage caused, specifically:

 - 90 days to one year for property damage